*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

 In the video’s frame, Drake reached up and broke the camera off.
 The screen went dark.

-It paused there, capturing the great king’s death for eternity.
+The playback paused there, capturing the great king’s death for eternity.

 A tired old voice cut through all the others.
 “You must have been hungry.”
-A steaming bowl of ramen with an egg and conjoined chopsticks slid over the acrylic counter in front of her, covering the paper menu underneath that had every chicken and beef item stricken out in thick red marker.
+A steaming bowl of ramen with an egg cracked on top and conjoined chopsticks slid over the acrylic counter in front of Alex, covering the paper menu underneath that had every chicken and beef item stricken out in thick red marker.
 A barren tip jar sat on top with a few coins and crumpled bills inside.
-Alex looked over the boiling pot on the stove to the black haired chef with the kind face on the opposite side.
+Alex looked over the boiling pot on the stove to the black-haired chef with the kind face on the opposite side.
 His small cart was fixed to the back of a rickety bike with a crooked front tire, the doors at his knees concealing a propane tank.
 The word ‘Noodles’ was embroidered at his white apron’s left breast.
 “I can’t even get a whole large bowl down,” Noodles said, impressed by her hunger.

-Alex shoved her phone into her hip pocket then snapped the pair of cheap wooden chopsticks in two.
+Alex shoved her phone into her hip pocket then snapped the pair of wooden chopsticks in two.
 She rubbed the splinters off, her legs dangling from the stool welded to the side of the cart.

 The chatter in Alex’s ear focused.
 “I think it’s starting,” said an interested man.
 “There’s Zack!” squealed an adoring woman fan.
 Alex turned towards the stage.

 A thin guy in his early twenties with a week’s worth of stubble and strategically messy brown hair hopped on stage wearing washed out skinny jeans and a faded t-shirt.
 Alex hadn’t seen the activist vlogger’s face before.